anegostudios/VintagestoryServerArm64/README.md

  - VintagestoryServer.runtimeconfig.json
  - Lib

-3. Download this [repository](https://github.com/anegostudios/VintagestoryServerArm64/archive/refs/heads/master.zip) and extract it.
+3. Download the release from this [repository](https://github.com/anegostudios/VintagestoryServerArm64/files/12380878/vs_server_linux-arm64.tar.gz) and extract it.

 4. Copy the contents of `server` from the extracted files to your server location.